ionos-cloud/module-ansible/docs/api/container-registry/registry.md

   <tr>
   <td>features<br/><mark style="color:blue;">dict</mark></td>
   <td align="center">False</td>
-  <td>Optional registry features.  __Note__: These are all enabled by deafult, some may incur additional charges - see individual feature descriptions for details.
-Vulnerability scanning for images.  __Note__: this is a paid add-on</td>
+  <td>Optional registry features.
+Format: 'vulnerability_scanning' key having a dict for value containing the 'enabled' key with a boolean value Note: These are all enabled by default, some may incur additional charges - see individual feature descriptions for details.
+Vulnerability scanning for images.
+Note: this is a paid add-on</td>
   </tr>
   <tr>
   <td>name<br/><mark style="color:blue;">str</mark></td>